Tushar Raheja: Romi and Gang

-Romi and Gang is unique for its subject.
-Not many novels have been written about cricket all over the world.
-It has been noted for the remarkable shift in the Raheja's writing style from his first book.
-Raheja does not intend to stick to any particular genre and is working on a science fiction book at the moment.
-Romi and Gang is also unique for the inclusion of 25 full page pen and ink illustrations by Biswajit Das which were included to lend the book an old-world charm.
+Romi and Gang is praised as unique for its use of cricket as a subject matter.
+Readers say Romi and Gang also features a noticeable shift in writing style compared to Raheja's first book, though Raheja does not intend to stick to any particular genre, and is currently working on a science fiction book.
+Romi and Gang is also unique for the inclusion of 25 full page pen and ink illustrations by Biswajit Das, which were included to lend the book an old-world charm.

 Films

 Raheja has moved on from writing books to directing films.
 The international rights of his first feature film, The Bizarre Murder of Mr Tusker, were acquired at Berlinale by an American sales agency.